||MKT302A - Marketing Fundamentals

 - Apply ethical and legal principles to a business environment

-- Apply knowledge in the fields of management, business knowledge management, and marketing to different business environments
+- Apply knowledge in the fields of management, information systems, and marketing to different business environments

 - Conduct independent research relevant to business-related issues